 The World Health Organization (WHO) considers marine litter and microplastics in terms of their impacts on human health.
-WHO has focused on environmental exposure to microplastics, with the publication of a report on microplastics in drinking water.121 The report provides an overview on the occurrence of microplastics in freshwater environments as well as in drinking water, the potential human health aspects of microplastics in terms of particle toxicity, chemical toxicity and biofilms, and assessed the potential risks considering exposure and toxicity.
+WHO has focused on environmental exposure to microplastics, with the publication of a report on microplastics in drinking water.
+121 The report provides an overview on the occurrence of microplastics in freshwater environments as well as in drinking water, the potential human health aspects of microplastics in terms of particle toxicity, chemical toxicity and biofilms, and assessed the potential risks considering exposure and toxicity.
 More recently, WHO has been assessing the broader human health implications of exposure to microplastics in the environment including food and air.
-The related report is expected to be published in Q3 2021.
-In addition, WHO is updating the guidelines on recreational water quality, also to be published in Q3 2021.
+The related report is expected to be published in Q2/Q3 2022.
+In addition, WHO updated the guidelines on recreational water quality, published in 2021.
 The document focuses on public health aspects of bathing water quality; the updated guidelines will include reference to microplastics as an emerging issue, and to marine litter as a nuisance and aesthetic issue.
 WHO is connected to entities working on marine litter and microplastics through meetings and partnerships such as GESAMP; FAO is kept updated about WHO's broader work on microplastics.